Joint life insurance

 How much joint life cover do we need?

-Figuring out how much life insurance cover you need is essential.
+Figuring out how much cover you need is important.
 Too much and you could be paying more than you need to.
-Too little, and your payout may not cover what you want it to.
+Too little, and your payout might not cover what you want it to.

-• Your family’s outgoings, how much would they need to keep on living comfortably if one of you were to pass away?
+• Your family’s outgoings.
+How much would they need to keep on living comfortably after your death?

-• Your mortgage, how much do you have left to pay?
-Even though the amount decreases over time, it’s best to ensure you have cover enough to pay it off no matter when you die.
+• Your mortgage.
+How much do you have left to pay?
+Even though the amount decreases over time, it’s best to ensure you have enough cover to pay it off completely.

 • Your debts.
 If you have any outstanding credit card or loans, factor this into your cover amount.